gcastill0/api-gateway-oss/unit-02/README.md

 Deploy a sample application to test the Gloo Edge setup.
 You can deploy it using kubectl with Gloo Edge configurations:

 ## 1.1 - Deploy the Petstore sample application
 The Petstore configuration is defined in a single YAML file.
-This file specifies routing rules, upstream services, and security settings in a human-readable format.
+This file specifies the deployment and service specifications in a human-readable format.
 The configuration can be version-controlled, replicated, and applied consistently across environments.

 ```yaml
 ##########################